Crismaldo2307/harvest-table-co/README.md

 - Elegant single-page layout with hero, services, quote request, and contact sections.
 - Floating AI Sales Agent demo with chat experience ready to connect to `/api/agent`.
-- Quote form that posts to `/api/lead` and forwards submissions to an n8n webhook.
+- Quote form that posts to `/api/lead` and forwards submissions to the bundled Make.com webhook.
 - Tailwind CSS design system using a white, gold, and olive palette.
 - Framer Motion animations for smooth, premium interactions.